Rowen: Adaptive Retrieval-Augmented Generation for Hallucination Mitigation in LLMs: Experimental Results

-To validate the superiority of our hallucination detection module, we compare its performance in adaptive retrieval scenarios for hallucination mitigation with strong detection methods: (1) average token-level probability / entropy that utilizes the probabilities / entropies of tokens generated by a proxy LM (e.g., LLaMa2-7B) as a metric to measure hallucination.
+To validate the effectiveness of our proposed hallucination detection module, we compare its performance in adaptive retrieval scenarios for hallucination mitigation with strong detection methods: (1) average token-level probability / entropy that utilizes the probabilities / entropies of tokens generated by a proxy LM (e.g., LLaMa2-7B) as a metric to measure hallucination.
 (2) SelfCheckGPT~\cite{DBLP:journals/corr/abs-2303-08896} that measures information consistency between the different responses to determine hallucinations.
 (3) Consistency-based method~\cite{DBLP:conf/emnlp/ZhangLDMS23}, \texttt{SAC$^3$}, that evaluates semantic-aware cross-check consistency, building upon the foundation of self-consistency principles.

-Based on the results in Table~\ref{tab:detection}, it is evident that logits-based methods perform moderately well in detecting hallucinations, especially on the StrategyQA dataset.
+Based on the results in Table~\ref{tab:detection}, it is evident that logits-based methods perform moderately well in detecting hallucinations.
 Specifically, the entropy-based estimation exhibits superior performance.
 Besides, the combination of different variants in SelfCheckGPT leads to a slight performance improvement.
 Additionally, it is worth noting that \texttt{SAC$^3$} achieve competitive performance on detecting potential factual errors accurately.

 Finally, we observe that \texttt{Rowen} significantly outperforms these strong hallucination detection baselines, especially the monolingual detection method \texttt{SAC$^3$}.
 We also notice that \texttt{Rowen} achieves notable hallucination mitigation with a minimal number of retrieval calls.
-This underlines the superior efficiency of our hallucination detection module.
+This underlines the superior efficiency of our adaptive retrieval module.